 Scheidt (Balzer / Moor)

 There are several Scheidt families who immigrated from Düdelsheim to the Volga German colonies in Russia.
-Their relationship to each other, if any, is not known at this time.
+Their relationship to each other, if any, needs further research.

 (3) Johann Adam Scheidt, son of Johannes & Catharina Scheid, was baptized in Düdelsheim on 26 September 1724.
 He married there on 20 May 1757 to Scharlotta Klaus, daughter of Johann Peter & Anna Catharina Claus.
 They are recorded on the 1767 Census of Moor in Household No. 6 along with two daughters: Anna Barbara (baptized in Düdelsheim on 9 Dember 1760) & Katharina (baptized in Düdelsheim on 27 September 1762).
 Scharlotta Klaus is the sister of Johann Peter Klaus of Norka and Johann Stephan Klaus of Balzer.